How women and men think differently about investment risk

 NAB asset management recently released a report illustrating the differences in investment behaviour and strategy between men and women.

-The report outlines four major ways in which men and women think different when it comes to financial decisions:
+The report outlines four major ways in which men and women think different regarding financial decisions:

 Men often consider their personal financial goals as secondary to a recognised benchmark level or one determined by their peers achievements or expectations.
 NAB's portfolio specialist Kajanga Kulatunga says it's important to figure out what it is you need in order to succeed or attain satisfaction.

 Procrastination is often caused by fear and conjecture.
-Research shows women are likelier to worry about making a poor investment decision than men, however, there are ways to take the guesswork out of deciding where and when to invest.
+Research shows women are more likely to worry about making a poor investment decision than men, but there are ways to take the guesswork out of deciding where and when to invest.
 A dollar cost averaging strategy works by regularly investing smaller amounts, meaning you'll buy less units when the market's up but more when it's down.

 Women can also be incredibly independent and personally invested in their financial decisions.